-Mountain Pepper Leaf grows naturally in the forest and the cool climate of southern New South Wales, Victoria and Tasmania.
+Mountain pepper leaf and mountain pepperberry grow naturally in the forest and the cool climate of southern New South Wales, Victoria and Tasmania.

-This small tree grows up to 5 metres in height and only the female bears fruit.
-The fruit is berry like and starts off dark red in colour and turns black on ripening.
+This small tree grows up to five metres in height and only the female trees bear fruit.
+The fruit is like a berry, and starts off dark red in colour and turns black on ripening.

-Traditionally, Mountain Pepper Leaf was used for its antiseptic properties and its flavour.
+Traditionally, mountain pepper was used for its antiseptic properties and flavour.
 Both the leaves and fruit were used.
-Aborigines suffering from sore gums and tooth aches often crushed the berries with water to make a paste and applied the paste to treat the infection.
+Indigenous Australians suffering from sore gums and toothaches often crushed the berries with water to make a paste, which was then applied to the mouth to treat the infection.
 It was also added to food as a flavour enhancer.

 Download The Australian Superfood Co provenance map here.